 Workers' Compensation Insurance

-The Alabama insurance department requires that all businesses in Alabama carry workers' compensation insurance.
-Worker's compensation insurance covers employees if they are injured while on the job by covering their medical expenses, lost wages, and even funeral costs.
+The Alabama Department of Insurance requires that all businesses in Alabama carry workers' compensation insurance.
+Worker's compensation insurance covers full-time and part-time employees if they are injured while on the job by covering their medical expenses, lost wages, and even funeral costs.

 Workers' compensation is required for any Alabama business that has five or more employees.
 Any business that employs domestic employees, farm laborers, or casual employees is exempt from the requirement.

 What other types of small business insurance do we recommend that Alabama small business owners get?

 We recommend commercial general liability insurance for all small businesses because the coverage it provides in comparison to its low cost is extensive.
 Commercial general liability insurance usually includes coverage for incidents that happen during business operations:

 - Third-party bodily injury: This portion of your policy will cover medical costs for injuries from an accident or other event that occurred on your property.